andreass0/IDAICE_Plugin_User_Guide/Results_of_the_simulation.md

 ## Import of results

-The results can be imported back into SIMULTAN with the `Import results button`.
+The results can be imported back into SIMULTAN with the `Import results button` {numref}`import_results`.
 You are prompted with a selection dialogue,please choose your main .idm-file to import the results of the energy load simulation.

 ```{figure} img/import_results.png